rtrigg/rtrigg.github.io/content/posts/my-first-post.md

 conflated the "default branch" with the publishing branch, or [publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 Once I got that sorted, everything was good to go!
-I think I jinxed myself by talking earlier about how this only took "an hour and a half," but I'm happy that everything seems to be working now, except for images, which I'm revisiting.
+I think I jinxed myself by talking earlier about how this only took "an hour and a half," but I'm happy that everything seems to be working now, except for images, which I will revisit.

 In no particular order, the websites I poked around at while trying to figure